 When and how will I be paid?

 Students are paid on a biweekly basis.
-Students have the option of being paid via direct deposit or via First pay card.
-Paper checks will no longer be issued.
+Students have the option of being paid via direct deposit or can have their pay applied to their student account.

-Will I be placed in a job or do I get to pick?
+Will I be placed in a job or do I get to choose?

 We do not place students in student employment opportunities because we treat the process as an actual job search so the student has control of the jobs they apply for and the job(s) they accept.